juju-solutions/layer-apache-zookeeper/README.md

 a Zookeeper quorum has been formed).

+## REST Api
+Zookeeper REST Api can be enabled/disabled either through an action or via a config variable:

+    juju action do zookeeper/0 start-rest
+    juju action do zookeeper/0 stop-rest

+or

+    juju set zookeeper rest=true

 ## Integrate Zookeeper into another charm
 1) Add following lines to your charm's metadata.yaml: